hashicorp/field-workshops-vault/instructor-guides/intro_to_vault_INSTRUCTOR_GUIDE.md

 The workshop alternates between lectures with accompanying slides and hands-on lab exercises.
 New concepts that are introduced in the slides are reinforced in the labs.
 Participants will learn both the theory and practice of Vault.
 As an instructor you should be well familiar with the slide deck and the Instruqt tracks used in the workshop.
 Go through the course and make sure you understand all of the major concepts and lab exercises.

+Note that since July 22, 2020, all of the "Vault Basics" track should be done together after chapter 6.
+This avoids excessive switching between the main Zoom session and breakout rooms in virtual workshops.

 When possible you should attend a live training session to observe and learn from another instructor.
 We will also have video recordings of this workshop available soon.

 ### Prerequisites